Back to the guides

 You have not identified your point yet

 This is different from thinking out loud.
 Sometimes you have a cloud of related thoughts and feelings, but no distilled point.
 You start talking and hope it will crystallize along the way.
-Sometimes it does.
-More often, you circle the same territory three times, each pass slightly closer to what you mean but none quite sticking the landing.

 Anxiety is flooding the zone

 When your nervous system is activated, more words feel like more control.
 If you are still talking, you are still in the game.
 Psychologist Ellen Hendriksen has described how anxiety can manifest as overexplaining -- piling on qualifiers and context that nobody asked for.
 The fear of being "found out" produces exactly the verbal behavior that makes you look less prepared.
+If anxiety is your primary driver, the science behind speech anxiety explains the neurochemistry in detail.

 What Is Actually Happening in Your Brain?